 - Freddy Fazbear's Pizzeria Simulator serves as a Grand Finale of the Five Nights at Freddy's franchise.
 In its true ending, earned by salvaging all four of the scrapped animatronics, you listen to a message from the Cassette Guy who hired you directed to both yourself and the animatronics.
 As he speaks of finally ending the nightmare once and for all, images are shown of Scrap Baby, Molten Freddy, and Springtrap burning, with particular malice directed from the Cassette Guy to Springtrap.
 The obvious intent is to destroy everything beyond hope of recovery and finally put all the lost souls involved to rest.

 - The Insanity Ending also provides an explanation as to why Fire Purifies: the souls are bound to the animatronics (or, in one case, an empty skinsuit) by a substance called remnant.
 This substance breaks down at high temperatures, meaning fire is truly the only way to purify.

 - In Serena, the titular character burns down the cabin she murdered her husband in.
 This is a wise choice — the flames destroy not only evidence, but his ghost.

 - A sidequest in Silent Hill: Downpour involves setting fire to the picture of a man who murdered his family, allowing their spirits to rest.

 - Heretics were burnt alive because it was believed that death by fire purified the soul.
-Which would have been great comfort to the heretics in question, I'm sure.

-- Cooking in general, as the high temperatures of the fire or grease used for most foods will kill most whatever germs are in the raw meat, making it safe to eat without fear of becoming poisoned.
+- Cooking in general, as the high temperatures of the fire or grease used for most foods will kill most of whatever germs are in the raw meat, making it safe to eat without fear of becoming poisoned.